jimthoburn/picture-gallery/README.markdown

 npm run build
 ```

-You can browse the static site with this command:
+You can browse the static site locally with this command:

 ```
 npm run serve